uonline/uonline/README.md

 * Write tests for everything.
 * Write good assert comments: they should answer the question "What do this function should do?".
+* Keep things outside of main thread.
+Use asynchronous API.